akka/akka-management/docs/src/main/paradox/akka-management.md

 started automatically, but rather manually by the user.
 One example of that is Cluster Bootstrap.
 It contributes routes to Akka Management, but the bootstrapping process does not start unless `ClusterBootstrap().start()` is invoked.
 Thus, the user can decide when exactly the application is ready to start joining an existing cluster.
+When cluster bootstrap is autostarted through configuration there is no control over this and the extension is started with the actor system.